InteractiveDataVis/Interactive-Data-Vis-Spring2023/3_1_quantities_and_amounts/NOTES.md

 - I wanted to extend the yAxis beyond the maximum such that the next tick shows up, to give a sense of the maximum value of votes counted for Andrew Jackson.
 See how I hacked together the domain for the xScale.
 Is there a programmatic/ better way to handle this?
+Same question for dataLabels around `line 121`?
+Is this a case to use the box model and adjust padding for these classes?

 - Why do the xAxis and yAxis not meet?
 Most of the ideas I have for changing this seem to make the code more convoluted.
 I wanted to focus on the rest of the